Arizona

 Walking on Lava Flows of Sunset Crater Volcano

-Ever wanted to walk on a hardened lava flow of an extinct or dormant volcano?
+Ever wanted to walk on the hardened lava flow of an extinct or dormant volcano?
 Look no further than Sunset Crater Volcano in central Arizona.
 Its eruption happened almost a millennium ago, but the lava flows still look fresh.

 Sunset Crater Volcano is the youngest one in this volcanic zone.
 The latest eruption occurred between 1040 and 1100 A.D.
 Only aerial pictures of this volcano can reveal its round crater.

-Sunset Crater Volcano has a few interpretive trails which give you a good idea what volcano is and why and how it erupts.
+Sunset Crater Volcano has a few interpretive trails which give you a good idea of what a volcano is and why and how it erupts.
 One of the trails takes you to the lava flows which can be in different forms: friable (like sand) and cinder.

 Even 900+ years after the eruption, there is very limited vegetation which grows on lava cinder.